DishitaJoshi23/sp26-cse110-lab4/expose/javascript/part2.md

 This is because each price in the input array: [100, 200, 300] gets multiplied by (1 - 0.5) which is 1- discount, and gets rounded to 2 decimal places, and pushed into the discounted array, which is then returned.

 ---
+## Question 5
+Line 12 will throw an error.
+This is because it is trying to access `i` which is not in scope.
+Since, `i` is declared using `let`, it is block-scoped.
+So, `i` is only accessible inside the for loop and basically doesn't exist outside the scope of the for loop.

+---

+## Question 6
+Line 13 will throw an error.
+This is because it is trying to access `discountedPrice` which is not in scope.
+Since, `discountedPrice` is declared using `let`, it is block-scoped.
+So, `discountedPrice` is only accessible inside the for loop and basically doesn't exist outside the scope of the for loop.
+So, an error will be thrown at line 13 where it tries to access `discountedPrice`, which is not in scope.